 Family Fund is the UK’s largest charity providing grants for families raising disabled or seriously ill children and young people.

-GOV.UK – Is the official government website for citizens and has a comprehensive section on Money, Tax and Benefits.
-Visit their website to find out if you are entitled to any disability benefits.
+GOV.UK – the official government website for citizens with a comprehensive section on Money, Tax and Benefits.
+Visit the website to find out if you are entitled to any disability benefits.

 Citizens Advice Bureau – Offer advice on many subjects, including welfare and disability benefits.

 Those residing in Scotland should contact Citizens Advice Scotland.